Credible leaders are simply...incredible!

 Credible leaders are life-long learners; they know there is always something new to learn or ways to view situations with new eyes.

 Composure refers to the ability to maintain self-control, especially when stressed or faced with the unexpected.
+When faced with the unexpected tended to react, and at times, I overreacted.

 It is authentic goodness, sincerity without manipulation or selfish intent.
+It encompasses having and acting in the best interests of all involved.

 Character is who you are, your true self; the real you inside; the person you are at your core.
 It comprises your motives and intent, the condition of your heart.